AbduazizZiyodov/flask-authlib/README.md

             home_page='/')
 auth.init()
 ...
 ```

 > You can set your own template config!

 You can change:

-- Button colors at login and register page
+- Button color on forms
-- Title at login and register page
+- Form title at login and register page
 - All labels like Username.. email ...
 - Text in button.